oktavilla/hopp-docs/docs/information-design-templates/tag-group.md

   </div>
 </div>

 * A tag group page will show name, image and description {% include example-reference.html number="1" %}.
+Layout of page head will depend on [tag group configuration](../configuration/tag-groups).
+If no image is present, head will always be rendered as "standard".
 * A tag group page will always list all tags that belong to it (latest first) {% include example-reference.html number="2" %}.